Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 U.S. Capital Wealth Advisors

-This fee-based firm boasts a large team of on-staff advisors.
-Of those advisors, there are certified financial planners (CFPs), certified investment management analysts (CIMA), chartered financial analysts (CFA) and chartered portfolio managers (CPM).
+This fee-based firm boasts a large team of on-staff advisors, featuring some with the Certified Financial Planner™ (CFP®), certified investment management analyst (CIMA), chartered financial analyst (CFA) and chartered portfolio managers (CPM) designations.

 With advisors who are also licensed insurance agents and representatives of a broker/dealer, U.S. Capital Wealth is considered a fee-based advisory firm because its advisors can earn commissions on certain transactions.
 It's important to note that the firm is a fiduciary and must act in its clients' best interests despite these potential conflicts of interest.